-Sometimes decompression sickness Decompression Sickness Decompression sickness occurs when rapid pressure reduction (eg, during ascent from a dive, exit from a caisson or hyperbaric chamber, or ascent to altitude) causes gas previously dissolved... read more can cause similar symptoms and signs (for a comparison of features, see table Comparison of Gas Embolism and Decompression Sickness Comparison of Gas Embolism and Decompression Sickness ).
+Assessment should also include evaluation for other potential causes of loss of consciousness, including carbon monoxide poisoning due to contaminated breathing gas.
+Sometimes decompression sickness Decompression Sickness Decompression sickness occurs when rapid pressure reduction (eg, during ascent from a dive, exit from a caisson or hyperbaric chamber, or ascent to altitude) causes gas previously dissolved... read more can cause similar symptoms and signs (for a comparison of features, see table ).

 Immediate 100% oxygen

 Divers thought to have arterial gas embolism should be recompressed as soon as possible (1, 2 Treatment references Arterial gas embolism is a potentially catastrophic event that occurs when gas bubbles enter or form in the arterial vasculature and occlude blood flow, causing organ ischemia.
 Arterial gas... read more ).
 Transport to a recompression chamber Recompression Therapy Recompression therapy is administration of 100% oxygen for up to several hours in a sealed chamber pressurized to at least 1.9 (usually 1.9 to 3.0) atmospheres, gradually lowered to atmospheric... read more takes precedence over nonessential procedures.

 Before transport, high-flow 100% oxygen enhances nitrogen washout by widening the nitrogen pressure gradient between the lungs and the circulation, thus accelerating reabsorption of the nitrogen-containing embolic bubbles.
 Hemodynamically unstable patients should remain in a supine position to facilitate maintenance of stable blood pressure and cardiac output.